Endometriosis Treatment Options

 A woman’s treatment

-should be decided in partnership between her and her medical advisors.
+should be decided in partnership between her and her medical advisers.
 If you do decide to pursue your treatment

 with drug or surgical treatment, there will be a number of factors to take into account